How Much Life Insurance Do I Need Starting Out?

 Add Up Your Assets and Savings

 If you put money away every month, that’s a security buffer for you and a well-informed move.
-Considering your monthly saving helps you understand whether you’ll have to replace your income partially or wholly.
+Considering your monthly savings helps you understand whether you’ll have to replace your income partially or wholly.
 Calculate your assets, investments, real estate, bank accounts, and retirement accounts.
 Also, consider how much you’ll need for your retirement and immediate future.
 Without life insurance, these items may be liquidated to help cover expenses.

 Calculate Needed Coverage with WAEPA’s FEGLI Calculator

 The whole idea of understanding how much life insurance you should purchase is to determine how much your survivors will need when you’re not around.
 Now that you know your current and future needs for your loved ones, subtract the sum of your savings and assets from your total expenses.
-The resulting amount will help you have an insight of the amount of life insurance that you’ll need.
+The resulting amount will help you have an insight into the amount of life insurance that you’ll need.
 We’ve also created a handy life insurance calculator for federal government employees.
 The calculator provides a quick and easy option for calculating an estimate based on your needs, expenses, and assets.
 Our calculators also help you to calculate your premiums for various FEGLI coverage.
 Check it out to get started and become a member of WAEPA.

 This article is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.